BANGAUTOGLASS

 In many cases, yes — comprehensive auto insurance coverage typically includes auto glass damage that results from events outside the driver's control, such as road debris impacts, hail, or vandalism.
 Whether your specific policy covers rear glass replacement depends on your insurer, your deductible, and the terms of your coverage, so it's worth reviewing your policy or contacting your insurer to ask.

 If you haven't started the claim process yet, Bang AutoGlass can assist you in understanding how to approach it.
-We won't file the claim on your behalf — that part goes through you and your insurance company directly — but we can help walk you through the process and make sure the documentation side runs smoothly.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 Keep in mind that several factors influence what a GV70 rear glass replacement may cost, and these are relevant whether you're paying out of pocket or working through insurance: